 Renting out your property can be a great source of income but it can also be a stressful and risky project to undertake.
-Whether you are setting up a buy to let mortgage or renting out your own home you need to protect yourself against all eventualities.
+Whether you are setting up a buy to let mortgage or renting out your own home you may want to protect yourself against all eventualities.

-There are 4 main aspects to landlords insurance –
+There are four main aspects to landlords insurance:

 Loss of rent cover

 If just one of the problems listed above should arise this could cause the tenant to withhold rent.
-This knock on effect can be very costly to the landlord, that’s why we include loss of rent cover in all our landlord insurance policies.
+This knock on effect can be very costly to the landlord.

 If your tenant should injure themselves in the property, you could be liable.
-An example of this could be if a banister rail gave way and the tenant fell down the stairs, they could potentially make a claim against you as the property was not safe for habitation.
+An example of this could be if a banister rail gave way and the tenant fell down the stairs, they could potentially make a claim against you for compensation for their injuries as a result of the accident.

 More Information and Quotes

-This guide is part of our series on insurance for landlords, for product information, links to more guides or to get a quote, visit our landlord insurance section here.
-You can also call our UK based sales team on 08081 686868.
+This guide forms part of our series on landlords insurance, for more product information, guides or to get a quotation, please visit our landlord insurance section here.
+You can also call our UK based sales team on 08081686868.